Top Ten Ways To Gain More Podcast Reviews and Ratings

 Even if you don’t send out a newsletter, you can make good use of an e-mail list.
 Something as simple as a newsletter or weekly greeting is great, so if you can collect names of people coming to your site, or compile a list of social media follower’s emails that can really help you maintain direct contact with your audience.

 Why ¾ of the show?
 That’s when listeners are fully engaged, and feeling, “I love this show!”
 If you ask at the beginning, people don’t clearly know what they want to say about the show.
 If it is at the very end, they may never get to it, or their hearts may be somewhere else, like at the sushi restaurant they are going to for dinner.
-3/4 is your best bet!
+Moreover, it is a lot easier to skip these parts, which is why asking for podcast reviews, the 3/4 is your best bet!
 Not to mention, people usually show the love when you bring them good content.

 A Japanese saying goes, “The bottom of the lighthouse is dark,” which means we often cannot see what’s closest to us.
 Friends and family are our best allies.
 Ask them personally to give a good review and rating on your show, and follow up with them.
 When you a have good number of reviews from those close to you, it will make be easier for others to leave reviews, which creates a wonderful cycle of ratings and reviews.

 Cookies, candies, pizza, whatever it takes.
 A little bit of investment of time and gratitude goes a long way, but so does a little cookie bribery.
 Also, when you are handing out food, or any other reward, advertise it to your entire fanbase and use the opportunity to the fullest.

 Speaking gigs give you a great opportunity to convey your passion and your message to the audience.
 Invest time and prepare your message, and speak with confidence.
 Make sure to tell them where they can find you, and you can ask for podcast reviews and ratings.
 Sound too desperate?
 Well, it never hurts to ask.